bloodhound1463/odin-recipes/README.md

 # odin-recipes
-This is my 2nd project in "the odin project" I am hoping to build a functional webpage.
+This is my first project with "The Odin Project."
+My goal is to create a functional webpage display links to different food recipes.